blue-kiwi/inpost-test/README.md

 To set the PATH variable add the full path of the apache-maven-3.0.4/bin directory to the PATH variable.
 Typically, the full path is:

 ```
-C:\Program Files\apache-maven-3.0.4\bin
+C:\Program Files\apache-maven-3.6.1\bin
 ```

 3. Add ‘MAVEN_HOME’ and ‘M2_HOME’ Environment Variables
  - Select Control Panel and then System.
  - Click Advanced and then Environment Variables.
- - Add the jdk location to the MAVEN_HOME variable in User Variables
+ - Add the maven location to the MAVEN_HOME variable in User Variables
- - Add the jdk location to the M2_HOME variable in User Variables
+ - Add the maven location to the M2_HOME variable in User Variables

 4. After that, type the following in a terminal or in a command prompt: